 Common material-related issues include:

-- Elastomers incompatible with pumped fluid
+- Elastomers that are not compatible with the pumped fluid

-- Incorrect hardness for pressure level
+- Incorrect hardness for the pressure range

 Plunger or Shaft Surface Damage